Aarav-111/Humanoid-Operating-System/README.md

 The Hardware_connector is now integrated into the Physical Simulator so there is no need for external extensions!

 **Versions of Physical Simulators**
-- A1 *under testing*
+- A1 *Launched*

 The A1 simulator is our first Physical Simulator which is 2D.

-- A2 *not started*
+- A2 *Under Testing*

-The A2 simulator is a proper 3D task planner as owerfulas the K5D virtual simulator but A2 simulator is physical.
+The A2 simulator is a proper 3D task planner just like the K5D virtual simulator but A2 simulator is physical.

 ## **Upcoming Versions of physical robots**